Champagne vs. Prosecco vs. sparkling wine?

 So, all Champagne and Prosecco are sparkling wines, but not all sparkling wines are Champagne and Prosecco.

 There you have it.
-Now you are bubbly woke.
-(Oh, and one more thing: NOT all sparkling wines are vegan.
+Now you are bubbly woke on the basics.
+(Oh, and one more thing: NOT all wines are vegan if that matters to you.
 Many use egg whites and other animal-based agents to create a certain clarity, color, etc. For more on that, and a deep dive, visit this guide HERE.)

 Some bonus bubbly knowledge for you: